kblok/kblok.github.io/_tils/2021-04-16-how-to-delete-all-branches.md

 git branch --v | grep "develop" -v | awk '{print $1}' | xargs git branch -D
 ```

 If you don't trust me, don't worry, I don't trust myself either.
-Just remove the ` | xargs git branch -D` and the script will only print the result.
+Just remove the ```| xargs git branch -D```, and the script will only print the result.